“ARCHIVE 00:01 (THE EMBRACE OF – HISTORY)”

 “ARCHIVE 00:03 (AL-ASR ULTRA)”

-The archiving process – meant to arrange, identify, and categorize the fragmentary – often incites a contrary phenomenology.
-Radical archives provoke qualities of non-linearity, discontinuity, the intimate transhistoricity of objects and memories.
-To the historian, the archive has always been a dream-space, a dream-space in which history and the sum of all experiences can be ordered.
-It is the site in which historians enact their unique violence – to impose and forever sear the unique time and place of an object onto its body.
-But this imaginative space and method does not necessarily correlate to what the archive is/can be.
-Instead, the archive can offer us fluid and numberless origins, appearances, and temporalities.
+The archival process – meant to arrange, identify, and categorize fragmentary parts – often produces a contrary phenomenology.
+Qualities of non-linearity, discontinuity, the intimate transhistoricity of all objects and memories.
+The former archive, the archive assumed by historians, may be little else than a dream-space, a space in which the sum of all experiences can be ordered and forever seared upon them a unique, singular time and place.
+But this historian's dream-space and dream-method does not necessarily exhaust what the archive is/can be.
+Archives herein offer fluid and numberless origins, appearances, places, and temporalities.

-The archive is constellatory.
-Archiving is a "twilight art."
-The archive is the nebulous spatialization of memory, struggle, time, bi-locations, becomings, etc. These fragments, severed from the tethers of Hegelian time-and-space, are not found in libraries or museums, but borne from our own vernacular archives: desktop screenshots, family photo albums, browser bookmarks, diary entries, et al. Research interests, nostalgic artefacts, political expressions, fractured identities, hyperstitional narratives.
-There are motifs here from a Bangladeshi heritage of anti-fascism, Amiri Baraka and the Black Arts Movement, Regent Park and St. James Town, Islamic dream interpretation and Hajj iconographies, film elegies and records of an immigrant first winter.
-The archive becomes a testament to the innumerable, lost, messianic times that enmesh our lives.
+The archive as constellatory.
+Archiving as a twilight art, a horizon neither luminous nor dark.
+A nebulous spatialization of memory, struggle, time, bi-locations, becomings, et al. Fragments severed from the tethers of Hegelian time-and-space, not found in national museums or government facilities, but borne from vernacular practices: desktop screenshots, family photo albums, browser bookmarks, diary entries.
+Nostalgic artefacts, political idioms, fractured claims of identity.
+A Bangladeshi heritage of anti-fascism, Amiri Baraka and the Black Arts Movement, Regent Park and St. James Town, Islamic dream interpretation, immigrant first winters.

 I would like to express my gratitude to Donna Chang and the grants committee at New College.
 Without Ms. Chang's guidance, I would not have been able to attend my inaugural show in New York.
 I would also like to thank the organizers of "Soon: South Asian Evocations and Becomings" – Ayqa Khan, Somnath Bhatt, Noor Bhangu, and Priyanka Voruganti.